arseniy-poltev/multi-dictionary-chrome-extension/README.md

 - Create the folder c:\savetexttofile
 - Unpack the project into it
-- Replace wordlist.txt with the real file
+- Replace the wordlists in the folder `dictionary` with the real files
 - Right-click on install_host.bat, "Run as administrator"
 - Edit app\savetexttofile.bat
 ```